-Rose di Carnevale are sweet Italian fritters and it probably doesn’t get prettier then these rose shaped pastries.
+Rose di Carnevale are sweet Italian fritters, and it doesn’t get prettier than these rose-shaped pastries.
 They’re dusted with a generous amount of powdered sugar and topped with roasted hazelnuts.
 I’ll bet you can’t eat just one!

-Each year in Italy, during Carnival season, masked celebrants throughout the provinces are marking the occasion with lavish parades and indulging in various delectable treats.
+Each year in Italy, during Carnival season, masked celebrants throughout the provinces mark the occasion with lavish parades and indulge in various delectable treats.

-Families across Italy have their very own favourite sweet fritters.
+Families across Italy have their own favourite sweet fritters.
 Some very popular ones are strips of dough covered with powdered sugar.
-Depending on which part of Italy one hails from, they’ll go by various names such as Cenci, Chiacchiere or Frappe.
+Depending on which part of Italy one hails from, they may go by various names, such as Cenci, Chiacchiere, or Frappe.

 They’re simply one of many traditional Italian Carnival foods.